About Education for Humanity

 Our modules give students the knowledge and confidence needed to pursue online learning in a formal academic setting.
 Topics covered include time management, study skills, information literacy and academic integrity.
 Supplementary instruction in face-to-face classrooms helps to ensure learner success.

-Be a Successful Online Learner student, Beirut, Lebanon
+Samir Be a successful online learner student, Beirut, Lebanon

 Earned admissions

 Refugees and host community members may not have the required documents or qualifications to enroll in a university degree program.
-Education for Humanity offers credit-bearing university courses that are available online and may serve as a bridge to enrollment at any university that accepts ASU credit.
+In certain circumstances, Education for Humanity offers credit-bearing university courses that are available online and may serve as a bridge to enrollment at any university that accepts ASU credit.

 English language education

 Many of our learners wish to learn English.
-English skills can have a strong effect on a person’s ability to find work locally, participate in MOOCs or online education programs designed for refugees, and access digital employment opportunities.
+English skills can have a strong effect on a person’s ability to find work locally, participate in MOOCs or online education programs, and access digital employment opportunities.
 Our Learn English Now courses help students gain valuable communication skills for personal, academic and business settings while creating the conditions for increased learner confidence.

 Workforce skills